Most important issue of 2020: climate change or healthcare? | The Tylt

 ...Polling shows Americans strongly disapprove of how Trump has handled health care as president.
 And now his record on health care heading into his reelection campaign is even more unambiguous: He and his administration have fought to strip health coverage from millions of Americans and to erode protections for people with preexisting conditions — and their new move in the courts shows they are keeping it up.

 Democrats and Republicans alike were quick to rebuke the president and Justice Department.
-According to the New York Times, Democrats quickly seized on the issue in an attempt to further highlight the differences between each party's platform.
+According to the New York Times, Democrats quickly seized on the issue in an attempt to further highlight the differences between the two party's platforms.

 Speaker Nancy Pelosi — who celebrated her 79th birthday on Tuesday — had already planned to move to change the conversation with the unveiling of the Democrats’ own health care plan on Tuesday.
 The Democrats’ bill aims to lower health insurance premiums, strengthen protections for people with pre-existing medical conditions and ban the sale of what Democrats call “junk insurance.”